NCI-CGR/construct.model.matrix/README.md

 are not enclosed in quotation marks.
 The output file is plain text, not compressed.

 ## Version History

+21 January 2021: migrate to GitHub, reset to v1.0.0 on that platform.

 17 December 2020: release candidate: v1.1.0! now with speeeeeedy loading.